MarsiaRochelin/student-app-frontend/README.md

 4. What is the difference between a ternary and the and (&&) statement in React?
 When should you use each one?
    Ternary is a condition that renders one thing are another based on it being truthy/falsey the && operator needs what on the left operand to be truty to render the right operand.

+07/23

+1. Why did we create a layout component?
+What problems does it solve?

+We created a layout component to handle render boil plate code, so we wouldn't have to track 3 different files. iThe layout component solves the problem of determing the vh/vw for child components when conditionally rendering them.

+2. What are the main responsibilities of the layout component?
+The main Responsibilities of the layout componenet is to handle styling of child components.

+3. How can you make a layout component have optional variations like centering or scrolling?